 If you can automate your savings then you’ve reached a level of financial stability.
 Just make sure to pick a bank that pays that more than .001% on your cash.
 Banks like Ally, Barclays or Synchrony Bank all pay at least 1% on your cash and have no minimum balance requirements.

 You Have Plans

 This is purposely broad.
 A financially stable person plans for the future.
-They save for retirement, they buy life insurance and they save for their children’s college education.
+They save for retirement, they buy life insurance and they save for their children’s college education to a certain extent.
 The level of each is personal, but financial stability means you plan for them all, and others, so you can act with confidence.

 You Get Rid of Bad Habits

 It’s crazy how much we spend on our bad habits.
 We’re all prone to them, but a financially stable person actively seeks to cut those bad habits to save money every month and grow the money instead of flushing it down the toilet.